 Master Classes for all disciplines are scheduled based upon the availability of visiting artists and professionals who are on campus working on various projects.
 As it is the goal of the Powerhouse Season to develop new work, Writing and Directing apprentices are part of that process as observers and assistants to the professional company in rehearsals of workshops and main stage productions.

 The apprentice company presents up to three outdoor productions from the classic repertoire and studio workshops - all under the guidance of professional directors and writers.
 In addition, wide ranges of new works written and/or directed by members of the apprentice company are presented as readings and workshops.

 Crew hours on the professional productions are required of all apprentices, with participation based on individual schedules, talents, and interests.
-Crew consists of helping to build and paint sets, hang lights, strikes, etc. Apprentices will also be directly involved in the design and implementation of all elements of their own productions.
+Crew consists of helping to build and paint sets, hang lights, strikes, etc. With this aspect of participation in the professional program we are able to offer points in the Equity Membership Candidacy program (EMC).
+For more information about EMC visit thier website.
+Apprentices will also be directly involved in the design and implementation of all elements of their own productions.